The terms below are effective from 8 June 2018. See the terms effective until then »

 We will send all notices, information and other correspondence to you by Nutmail or to the email address set out in the Client Agreement Form or designated by you in your Account.
 If we send you a letter, it will be addressed to you at the postal address set out in the Client Agreement Form, or in your Account, and will be deemed to be delivered on the second business day after posting.

-We record and monitor the telephone conversations and electronic communications that we have with you.
+We record and monitor the telephone conversations and electronic communications that we have with you for training and monitoring purposes.
 We will store these records for at least seven years, during which they will be available to you on request.

 We cannot guarantee that electronic communications will be successfully delivered to you, or that they will be secure and virus free.
 We will not be liable for any loss, damage, expense, harm or inconvenience caused as a result of an email being lost, delayed, intercepted, corrupted or otherwise altered or for failing to be delivered for any reason beyond our reasonable control.